 - 1 tablespoon fresh basil, sliced thin

-¼ t oregano
+- ¼ teaspoon oregano

-¼ t sugar
+- ¼ teaspoon sugar

-1 small bay leaf
+- 1 small bay leaf

-Salt & pepper to taste
+- Salt & pepper to taste

-Boboli 12” Whole Wheat Thin Pizza Crust
+- Boboli 12” Whole Wheat Thin Pizza Crust

 - 4 oz fresh part skim mozzarella, sliced about 1/4” thick

 - 8-10 fresh basil leaves, whole

-½ t Italian seasoning
+- ½ teaspoon Italian seasoning